splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

 3. The user then receives an e-mail to verify their identity.
    When the user verifies their identity in the e-mail, the user is authenticated in Splunk Observability Cloud and can access all Splunk Cloud Platform data that their Splunk Cloud Platform role has permissions to access in Splunk Observability Cloud applications.

 After the first login, a user does not need to provide their Splunk Cloud Platform credentials again.
-On subsequent logins, when the user selects :strong:`Sign in with Splunk Cloud`, they are automatically signed in to Splunk Observability Cloud.
+On subsequent logins, if a user is already logged in to Splunk Cloud Platform, they select :strong:`Sign in with Splunk Cloud` and are automatically signed in to Splunk Observability Cloud.

 Working in Splunk Observability Cloud after the integration